skip to Main Content

 This page will introduce you to academic research and policy debates about the role of religion in American education, including pedagogic and constitutional questions surrounding the study of religion in US public schools.

 The first set of texts focuses on religious studies pedagogy.
-These aren’t exactly teachers’ guides, although most include practical discussions of curriculum development and classroom teaching.
-Rather, these are scholarly reflections on the importance of K-12 teaching about religious diversity.
-We hope they will inspire and guide your work.
+These aren’t exactly teachers’ guides, although most include practical discussions of curriculum development and classroom teaching, along with research and reflection on the importance of K-12 teaching about religious diversity.
 You can also click here for concise and downloadable teachers’ guides to the study of religion in K-12 schools.
+The second set of texts looks beyond the classroom, exploring debates over religious expression in public schools — including prayer in schools, Bible reading, holiday observance, and other heated issues.

 K-12 Religious Studies Pedagogy